ScholarJet/serverless-image-resizing/README.md

      install Node.js and developer tools, and build the extensions using Docker.
      Run `make all`.

-2. Deploy the CloudFormation stack
+2. Deploy the CloudFormation stack (see last section for manual deployment)

     Run `bin/deploy` to deploy the CloudFormation stack.
 It will create a temporary Amazon S3 bucket, package and upload the function, and create the